LandSurveyorK/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Statistical Machine Learning
+- Probabilistic Graphical Model
+- Deep Learning
+- Natural Language Processing
+- Causal Inference
 - Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval

 # Education to show in About widget
 education: